Becoming a Paralegal: FAQs

 What is a paralegal?

-This is a legal role that requires an essential knowledge of law and legal matters, but is not a qualified lawyer, such as a solicitor, a barrister or a chartered legal executive.
+This is a legal role that requires an in-depth knowledge of law and legal matters, but is not a qualified lawyer, such as a solicitor, a barrister or a chartered legal executive.

 What does a paralegal do?